Characterization of the Scattering Behavior of the Human Body

 - Research Areas

-In recent years the, consumer market saw an increasing number of small wearable devices (e.g. smart–watches) that include RF chips for various communications protocols.
-As most of these are intended give the user an enhanced experience, it is essential to have good knowledge of the influence the human body has on transmitted and received signals.
-In positioning for example, a lost direct path due to body shadowing can destroy any position related information that could be obtained from the exchanged signals.
+In recent years an increasing number of small wearable devices (think about smart–watches) that include RF chips have become available.
+This results in the necessity to have good knowledge of the influence the human body on the transmitted signals to ensure functionality.
+In positioning for example, a lost direct path due to body shadowing can destroy any position related information that could be extracted from the transmitted signals.
 It was already shown that reflections can be used to improve the positioning accuracy by adding some knowledge about the environment.